phoenixframework/phoenix/guides/routing.md

 As their names suggest, the `:browser` pipeline prepares for routes which render requests for a browser, and the `:api` pipeline prepares for routes which produce data for an API.

-The `:browser` pipeline has five plugs: `plug :accepts, ["html"]` which defines the request format or formats which will be accepted, `:fetch_session`, which, naturally, fetches the session data and makes it available in the connection, `:fetch_flash` which retrieves any flash messages which may have been set, as well as `:protect_from_forgery` and `:put_secure_browser_headers`, which protects form posts from cross site forgery.
+The `:browser` pipeline has six plugs: The `plug :accepts, ["html"]` defines the accepted request format or formats. `:fetch_session`, which, naturally, fetches the session data and makes it available in the connection. `:fetch_live_flash`, which fetches any flash messages from LiveView and merges them with the controller flash messages.
+Then, the plug `:put_root_layout` will store the root layout for rendering purposes.
+Later `:protect_from_forgery` and `:put_secure_browser_headers`, protects form posts from cross-site forgery.

 Currently, the `:api` pipeline only defines `plug :accepts, ["json"]`.